prem0711-12/sql-support-case-studies/Case 02 - Payment Successful But Order Still Pending/findings.md

 # Findings
 Customer has reported that payment was successful but the order status is still showing as pending.
-Customer has already provided order Id
+Customer has already provided order Id.

 # Investigation